nicolasbock/openstack-ansible/deploy-guide/source/configure.rst

    .. note::

-      One imporant variable is the ``install_method`` which configures the installation method for the OpenStack services.
+      One important variable is the ``install_method`` which configures the installation method for the OpenStack services.
 The services can either be deployed from source (default) or from distribution packages.
-Source based deployments are closer to a vanilla OpenStack installation and allow for more tweaking and customizations.
+Source based deployments are closer to a vanilla OpenStack installation and allow for more tweaking and customization.
 On the other hand, distro based deployments generally provide a package combination which has been verified by the distributions themselves.
 However, this means that updates are being released less often and with a potential delay.
-Moreover, this method might offer fewer opportunities for deployment customizations.
+Moreover, this method might offer fewer opportunities for deployment customization.
 The ``install_method`` variable is set during the initial deployment and you **must not** change it as OpenStack-Ansible is not able to convert itself from one installation method to the other.
 As such, it's important to judge your needs against the pros and cons of each method before making